Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Demonstration

-Diagram of the structure of a hydra, jellyfish and a colony of coral polyps.
-Coral reef biocenosis.
+Diagram of the structure of a hydra, a jellyfish and a colony of coral polyps.
+Biocenosis of a coral reef.
 External and internal structure coelenterates.

 Topic 4.5.
 Type Flatworms (1 h)